 Buying Used Espresso Machines & Grinders – Kev’s Guide

-• Cheap espresso machines don’t in fact make good espresso coffee.
+• Cheap espresso coffee machines don’t literally make good espresso coffee.

-• Entry extent espresso machines that DO make good espresso, aren’t cheap.
+• Entry degree espresso machines that DO make good espresso, aren’t cheap.

-• For good espresso you need a capable grinding machine, and they’re not cheap either.
+• For good espresso coffee you need a capable grinder, and they’re not cheap either.

-Bean to cup machines are for those who appreciate convenience the highest.
+Bean to cup machines are for those who appreciate ease of utilize the highest.
 You put coffee beans in the top, press a button, and you get espresso.

-The one touch or “fully automatic” machines, will deal with the milk part too, allowing you to just press the button and get a capuccino, latte, etc.
+The one touch or “fully automatic” machines, will handle the milk part too, allowing you to simply press the button and get a capuccino, latte, etc.

-This post isn’t about bean to cup machines, and personally I’d think twice about buying a used bean to cup machine unless it’s had extremely little work with, as there’s more that could go wrong, and they can be harder to repair.
+This article isn’t about bean to cup machines, and personally I’d think twice about buying a used bean to cup machine unless it’s had extremely little use, as there’s more that could go wrong, and they can be harder to repair.

 If you’re interested in bean to cup machines see: